Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Time asymptotics

-(ii) By Proposition~\ref{prop:chi}(i), for $\Re(\nu) > \nu_c$, By Proposition~\ref{prop:Gij}(i), $q$ is holomorphic for $\Re(\nu) > \nu_c - \eps$.
-Notice the conjugation $\bar q$ and the conjugation of the second argument of the inner product cancel each other, leaving a holomorphic function.
-Therefore, it suffices to prove $(1-Q)\inv$ is well-defined on an open set containing the closed half-plane, except at $\nu=\nu_c$.
+(ii) By Proposition~\ref{prop:chi}(i), for $\Re(\nu) > \nu_c$, By Proposition~\ref{prop:Gij}(i), $q$ is holomorphic in $\nu$ for $\Re(\nu) > \nu_c - \eps$.
+Since the conjugation $\bar q$ and the conjugation of the second argument of the inner product cancel each other, it suffices to prove that $(1-Q)\inv$ is well-defined on an open set containing the closed half-plane, except at $\nu=\nu_c$.